flow-project/flow/cistar-dev/README.md

 - "start_time" : 0
 - "end_time" : When the simulation ends, so pick a reasonably large number
+- TODO(cathywu) what are the units of start/end time?
 - "cfg_path" : path for the folder where the cfg XML files will be saved: add.xml, gui.cfg, net.xml, rou.xml, sumo.cfg

 Vehicle Params: